yuuknishida/Coding-Projects/README.md

 ## Flask Application (Python)

 This is my first time using Flask I'm learning on my own.
-Learning the framework and possibly doing a simple project on my own.
+Planning on creating application of my own.

 ## Password Generation (Python)